ericahanemann/ericahanemann/README.md

 <p>
  Hello there!
 I'm currently working on personal projects and improving on everything Front-End related.
- You can check out my portfolio here on my pinned repositories or just by clicking on the link below:
+ You can check out my portfolio here in my pinned repositories or just by clicking on the link below:
 </p>
 <a href="https://erica-portfolio-dun.vercel.app/" target="_blank" >My portfolio :)</a>